5x12/pipely/README.md

 ```

 > - `[steps]` names should be unique;
-> - `depends_on` defines the order and enable pipely to detect independent steps and execute them in parallel;
+> - `depends_on` defines order and enables pipely to detect independent steps and execute them in parallel;
 > - the executable classes should have a ``__call__`` method (see example below);